bhstark2/latency/report.md

 if so, to which interface) or to discard it, and any other manipulation of the packet that takes place in the device.
 This delay is typically minimal, and providers of core networks will often further minimize this by using technologies like MPLS that have very simple packet headers.

 - **propagation delay:** the time it takes for a bit of information to travel across the link.
 This is driven by the propagation velocity of the medium and the length of the link.
 It is immaterial for home network and access network links, but can become significant for long-haul backbone links.
 More detail is provided in
 [Appendix B: Propagation Delays of Commonly-Used Networking Media].

 - **serialization/encoding:** the amount of time that it takes for the transmitter to finish sending the entire packet on the link, from the first bit until the last bit.
 Aside from features such as time-based interleaving utilized by some link technologies, this is negligible.

 - **media access delay:** the delay incurred due to arbitrating access of multiple devices to a shared medium.
 This is seen in some home networking technologies (e.g., powerline, coax, phoneline), some wireless technologies, DOCSIS, and some PON implementations.
+ In addition, some link
+ technologies support the retransmission of packets lost due to noise and interference.
+This feature enables a lossy link (e.g., a wireless link) to achieve acceptable packet loss rates, but results in additional latency to complete the loss detection and retransmission process.
+ Media
-Media access delays can range from less than a millisecond to tens or even hundreds of milliseconds. **buffering delay:** also referred to as queuing delay, this is the time packets wait in a buffer or a queue in the network element while other traffic is being transmitted.
+ access delays can range from less than a millisecond to tens or even hundreds of milliseconds.

+- **buffering delay:** also referred to as queuing delay, this is the time packets wait in a buffer or a queue in the network element while other traffic is being transmitted.
 The buffering delay is variable, depending on instantaneous traffic load,